1244Matt1244/azure_project/README.md

-# Syskit Junior Cloud DevOps Assignment
+# Azure Cloud DevOps Assignment

 ## Overview

-This repository contains the necessary Azure Resource Manager (ARM) templates and PowerShell scripts to complete the Syskit Junior Cloud DevOps assignment.
+This repository contains the necessary Azure Resource Manager (ARM) templates and PowerShell scripts to complete the Azure Cloud DevOps assignment.
 The assignment involves creating Azure resources, including a resource group, SQL databases, and Web Apps, with a focus on cost-efficiency and resource sharing.

 ## Prerequisites